adamgilroy22/tribe/README.md

 ### Typography

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

 Example:

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Roboto](https://fonts.google.com/specimen/Roboto) was used for the primary headers and titles.

 - [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.